 Surprisingly Improved Sequel: The Poseidon arc was better received than the Asgard due to the former being an adaptation of the manga rather than filler.
-This was also due to faster paced fights, Shun being Rescued From The Scrappy by being the only Bronze Saint who takes down two Generals, and Seiya, Shiryu and Hyoga wearing the Gold Cloths together for the first time in one overwhelming finale in which Saori finally stops being a Damsel in Distress.
+This was also due to faster-paced fights, Shun being Rescued from the Scrappy Heap by being the only Bronze Saint who takes down two Generals, and Seiya, Shiryu and Hyoga wearing the Gold Cloths together for the first time in one overwhelming finale in which Saori finally stops being a Damsel in Distress.

-The Hades Sanctuary OV As also get this for its improved animation, the return of famous recurring characters, the new scenes exploring the Bronze Saints as well as the well delivered soundtrack.
-However, next OV As did not receive the same praise (see Seasonal Rot).
+The Hades Sanctuary OVAs also get this for its improved animation, the return of famous recurring characters, the new scenes exploring the Bronze Saints as well as the well-delivered soundtrack.
+However, next OVAs did not receive the same praise.

 They Wasted a Perfectly Good Character: Aioros could have been revived as a specter.
 The man barely shows up in Saint Seiya anyway besides flashbacks, and this would have been an excellent way to see him in action alongside the boy who eventually inherits his Gold Cloth.
 Hammering it home is the fact that Shion, Mu's predecessor as the Aries Saint and the previous Sanctuary Pope before the Ares-possessed Saga usurped and murdered him (having therefore died before the story kicks off properly), appears in this exact capacity.